 Intensive Summer Workshops

-Each summer, Monson Arts programs a variety of one-week intensive workshops in our studios which provide an ideal environment to focus on learning and creative work.
+Each summer, Monson Arts programs a variety of short intensive workshops in our studios which provide an ideal environment to focus on learning and creative work.
 Taught by instructors renown in their field, these classes are designed to give participants unhindered time where they don’t have to think about anything other than making.
 Monson Arts provides all meals and the option of housing right in town within walking distance to all of our facilities.
 The studios are open 24 hours.

-2023 Summer Workshops
+2025 Summer Workshops

 The cost to take a workshop includes tuition, room & board, and materials fees.
 We offer on-campus housing in a private (single) or double (shared with one other person) room.
 Room availability is limited and filled on a first-come, first-served basis.
 If you do not need housing, you may register as a day student at a reduced rate.
 Whether staying on campus or off, all meals are included and prepared by the Quarry Fine Dining restaurant.
 Fees for materials and supplies will vary for each studio and can range from $25-$100.